Many gardeners confuse Wild Parsnip for Wild Mustard because of their similar-looking yellow flowers, but they are different species.

 In fact, you can harvest fresh leaves and use them raw in salads or cooked in different dishes.

-3. Growth Habit and Spread
+3. Growth Habit & Spread

 4. Flower Appearance